v-finance/camelot/doc/sphinx/source/doc/actions.rst

 displays this object.
 Alternative updates that can be generated are :

-  * :class:`camelot.view.action_steps.orm.UpdateObject`, if one wants to inform the GUI an object is going to be updated.
+  * :class:`camelot.view.action_steps.orm.UpdateObject`, if one wants to inform the GUI an object has been updated.
   * :class:`camelot.view.action_steps.orm.DeleteObject`, if one wants to inform the GUI an object is going to be deleted.
   * :class:`camelot.view.action_steps.orm.CreateObject`, if one wants to inform